-Aman Android
+Aman Android SDK

 Your clients have ready access to all of Aman's payment options.